-The PC10422 series of ARCNET network interface modules (NIMs) links PC/104 compatible computers with the ARCNET local area network (LAN).
+The PCX20 series of ARCNET network interface modules (NIMs) links PC/XT/AT (ISA) compatible computers with the ARCNET local area network (LAN).

-ARCNET is classified as a token-bus LAN operating at 2.5 Mbps while supporting 255 nodes.
-Interfacing ARCNET to a host computer typically requires a NIM which plugs into the host computer bus.
+ARCNET is classified as a token-bus LAN operating at a nominal 2.5 Mbps while supporting 255 nodes.
+Interfacing ARCNET to a host computer usually requires a NIM which plugs into the host computer's bus.